-- "Purchase Order" (PO) means the document issued by the Town to a vendor that sets out, or references other contract documents that set out, the terms and conditions applicable to the supply of deliverables by a vendor, including, at minimum, the acquisition value.
-It is also authorizes the vendor to ship and charge for the deliverables specified on the order; - "Purchasing Authority" means the authority assigned to a Town employee to incur expenditures, including advance and progress payments on behalf of the Town; - "Quotation" means an offer received in response to a request for quotation (RFQ); - "Real Property" means land, land and buildings, things growing upon or affixed thereto, improvements to such land, and all rights and interests therein; - "Request for Expressions of Interest" (REOI) means a document that is used to determine the interest of the market place to provide deliverables that the Town is contemplating acquiring; - "Request for Information" (RFI) means a non-binding written request used for the purpose of compiling the available market information and capabilities of various vendors in providing deliverables to the Town in order to make informed acquisition decisions and may be followed by a subsequent request for tender (RFT) or request for proposal (RFP); - "Request for Pre-Qualification" (RFPQ) means a request for the submission of information from potential vendors, including but not limited to the experience, financial strength, education, background and personnel of firms or corporations who want to qualify to be able to compete to deliverables to the Town.
-An RFPQ is typically used as the first stage in a two-stage procurement process in order to short-list the most qualified vendors; - "Request for Proposal" (RFP) means a bid call document issued to obtain proposals where a need is identified, but how it will be achieved is unknown at the outset, which allows respondents to propose solutions or methods to arrive at the desired result, and which may allow for consecutive or concurrent negotiations to be conducted with respondents on any of the contract terms including, but not limited to, the specifications and/or prices pursuant to a procurement process that is detailed in the request for proposal (RFP); - "Request for Quotation" (RFQ) means a bid call document that is issued either by invitation or through an advertisement to vendors for the purpose of selecting one or more vendor(s) to provide deliverables; - "Request for Roster Candidates" (RFRC) means a document that is issued and used to gather information on vendors capabilities, qualifications and pricing for the purpose of creating a list of vendors that may be called upon during a specified period of time using a rotation or other equitable work distribution method to provide a category of deliverables on defined terms and conditions; - "Request for Tender" (RFT) means a bid call document issued seeking bid submissions to obtain deliverables whenever the requirements can be precisely defined Report IS 2024-0001 Attachment No. 1 Page 51 of 69 expectation is that the lowest bid submission meeting the requirements specified in the bid call document, would be accepted, subject to any other provisions of the contract documents and this Policy;
+- "Purchase Order (PO)" means the document issued by the Town to a vendor that sets out, or references other contract documents that set out, the terms and conditions applicable to the supply of deliverables by a vendor.
+It also authorizes the vendor to ship and charge for the deliverables specified on the order; - "Purchasing Authority" means the authority assigned to a Town employee to incur expenditures, including advances and progress payments on behalf of the Town, subject to the thresholds established in this Policy; - "Quotation" means an offer received in response to a request for quotation (RFQ); - "Real Property" means land, land and buildings, things growing upon or affixed thereto, improvements to such land, and all rights and interests therein; - "Request for Expressions of Interest (REOI)" means a document that is used to determine the interest of the market place to provide deliverables that the Town is contemplating acquiring; - "Request for Information (RFI)" means a non-binding written request used for the purpose of compiling the available market information and capabilities of various vendors in providing deliverables to the Town in order to make informed acquisition decisions and may be followed by a subsequent request for tender (RFT) or request for proposal (RFP); - "Request for Pre-Qualification (RFPQ)" means a request for the submission of information from potential vendors, including but not limited to the experience, financial strength, education, background and personnel of legal entities who want to qualify to be able to compete to deliverables to the Town.
+An RFPQ is typically used as the first stage in a two-stage procurement process in order to short-list the most qualified vendors; - "Request for Proposal (RFP)" means a bid call document issued to obtain proposals where a need is identified, but how it will be achieved is unknown at the outset, which allows respondents to propose solutions or methods to arrive at the desired result, and which may allow for consecutive or concurrent negotiations to be conducted with respondents on any of the contract terms including, but not limited to, the specifications and/or prices pursuant to a procurement process that is detailed in the request for proposal (RFP); - "Request for Quotation (RFQ)" means a bid call document that is issued either by invitation or through an advertisement to vendors for the purpose of selecting one or more vendor(s) to provide deliverables; - "Request for Roster Candidates (RFRC)" means a document that is issued and used to gather information on vendors capabilities, qualifications and pricing for the purpose of creating a list of vendors that may be called upon during a specified period of time using a rotation or other equitable work distribution method to provide a category of deliverables on defined terms and conditions; - "Request for Tender (RFT)" means a bid call document issued seeking bid submissions to obtain deliverables whenever the requirements can be precisely defined and the expectation is that the lowest bid submission meeting the requirements specified in the bid call document, would be accepted, subject to any other provisions of the contract documents and this Policy;